-• Proposals, quotations or bids
+- Proposals, quotations or bids

-• Manuscripts for publication
+- Manuscripts for publication

-• Formal reports of analytical studies
+- Formal reports of analytical studies

-• Shipments of merchandise
+- Shipments of merchandise

 Most transmittal letters are brief, but if the sender wants to include a summary of key elements of a proposal, or other things that provide the recipient with information, the letter can be a bit longer.

 If the letter is accompanying a manuscript to a publisher, the sender can include some compelling facts or statements that grab the publisher’s attention and make him or her want to learn more.

 The last sentence of the letter should establish good will by thanking the recipient and expressing appreciation for his or her time.

 Transmittal letters that accompany scientific documents or proposals are usually written in the passive voice and use formal language and format.
 However, they should not contain any technical information.

 There are several ways the sender can introduce his or her document.
 Some of the most common are:

 - To show how the document meets the goals or requirements of the receiver

 - To give credit to people involved with preparing the document who aren’t mentioned in it

 - To request an action on the part of the recipient such as a signature on a contract or edits on a document with a deadline for that action

 Since transmittal letters accompany a wide range of documents, there is no one-size-fits-all.
 However, most transmittal letters:

-• Establish goodwill
+- Establish goodwill

 - Present the information clearly and in an easy-to-read format

-• Are only one page
+- Are only one page

-• Include important deadlines or other dates
+- Include important deadlines or other dates

-• Explain the content of the accompanying document or package
+- Explain the content of the accompanying document or package

 - Answer any questions that may arise

 - Be promotional for the product, contract, manuscript or other document

 - Clarify the desires or instructions of the sender

 If it isn’t possible to get a name, the sender can address the letter to Dear Sir or Dear Madam.
-A Transmission letter should always accompany the document and not be sent in advance or sent after the document has been sent.
-However, the letter should not be attached to the document, it should be separate.
+A transmittal letter should always accompany the document and not be sent in advance or sent after the document has been sent.

-Sample Transmission Letter
+Sample Transmittal Letter